-What do spots on your jawline mean?
+What do spots on your jawline and spots on your chin mean?

 Spots on the lower third of your face are generally related to hormones and tend to sync with your menstrual cycle, so are, annoyingly, harder to tackle.
 Even as adults our oestrogen and progesterone levels are constantly shifting, and the hormonal imbalance can be responsible for unwelcome flare-ups.

 Women who suffer with hormonal acne can usually see results by taking the contraceptive pill, but each women reacts to birth control pills differently.

 Unsurprisingly, stress is another reason why you may be breaking out around your jaw or mouth.
 Also, your chin mirrors the small intestine so a poor diet filled with carbs and sugar can also lead to pesky pimples.

 If you're breaking out around the mouth it could be caused by the residue from any greasy or fatty foods in your diet.
 Try cutting down on these, or rinse your face after eating.

 What do spots on my back or chest mean?

 The back and chest are areas where we have a higher number of oil glands, and we tend to sweat more profusely here, so you may find that spots on the back of your neck is a common problem.
 Wearing materials that don’t quickly draw sweat away from the skin, such as cotton, can result in irritation, leading to outbreaks.
 Man-made fibres that are designed to be fast drying will help reduce this and are particularly important to wear during exercise.
 Also, try loosening your bra straps and carry less on weight on your shoulders to keep skin irritation to a minimum.